 It generally works this way, regardless of whether the content is coming from a computer connected to the headset, or if it is playing off a smartphone that is placed right in front of the lenses.
 In both cases, the actual display is not 360-degrees, but closer to 100-degrees—something you won’t really think about because looking all around feels like a full 360 experience.

 Then there’s motion tracking, which the tethered VR headsets are capable of supporting.
 This is where your hands come in, meaning that the controllers that come with those headsets can be tracked, so that however you move them or whatever you do with them translates in real-time to an action in the VR space.
 Press the trigger, and you can be shooting a weapon.
 Pull back with one hand and outstretch the other, and you could fire a bow and arrow.
-Wave your arm and you might scare away some fish.
+Wave your arm, and you might scare away some fish.
 Do a throwing motion to toss a ball or some other object.
 In VR terms, the controllers are usually your hands.
-Note however that some Premium tethered models can be enhanced with hand-held accessories as shown to the right.
+Note, however, that some Premium tethered models can be enhanced with hand-held accessories as shown to the right.

 What can I see or play using VR?

 Depending on the type of headset you are using, the content can vary.
 Even so, there’s more and more of it coming out from developers.
-This can be something informative and educational about sharks, where you are placed underwater to see them up close, or a game that turns your hands or controllers into virtual weapons.
+This can be something informative and educational about sharks—where you are placed under water to see them up close, or a game that turns your hands or controllers into virtual weapons.

 The breadth of content is pretty wide.
-Flying a spaceship, painting on an invisible canvas, walking a tightrope across tall skyscrapers, interacting with animals, seeing athletes up close, and plenty of games of varying designs.
+Flying a spaceship, painting on an invisible canvas, walking a tightrope across tall skyscrapers, interacting with animals, seeing athletes up close, and plenty of games of varying design.